ACH

 - Processing Error: Temporary system issue

-Funds in the exception account should typically be returned to the originator via a return file.
+Funds from rejected forward entries should typically be returned to the originator via a return file.
+Unmatched inbound returns require manual investigation and reconciliation against the exception account.

 Velocity Control Integration

-This provides built-in protection against overdrafts and unauthorized transactions.
+This provides built-in protection against overdrafts and unauthorized transactions without requiring you to track balances yourself.

 Practical Examples